SulmanK/Blog/docs/writing/posts/recsys_overview.md

 Adversarial attacks test recommender system robustness by altering inputs like pixel values or text.
 In natural language processing, attackers exploit embeddings, such as user or item profiles, exposure bias, and position bias for attacks.
 Addressing biases is crucial for reliable recommendations.

 ##### Popularity deviation
-Popularity deviation, akin to a long-tail problem, occurs when a small number of highly popular items dominate user interactions, while less popular items receive little attention.
+Popularity deviation is a challenge similar to the long-tail problem.
+It occurs when a small number of highly popular items dominate user interactions, while less popular items receive little attention.
 This skews model training towards popular items, resulting in unfair recommendations favoring popular items over others.

 ##### Selection bias
 Selection bias arises when users tend to rate only products they strongly like or dislike, causing a Missing-Not-At-Random (MNAR) problem and skewing recommendations.